pkpkpk/cljs-node-io/docs/file.md

   * [x] __setReadable(boolean readable)__ -> boolean
     - A convenience method to set the owner's read permission for this abstract pathname.
   * [x] __setReadable(boolean readable, boolean ownerOnly)__ -> boolean
     - Sets the owner's or everybody's read permission for this abstract pathname.
+  * [x] __setWritable(boolean writable)__ -> boolean
+    - A convenience method to set the owner's write permission for this abstract pathname.
+  * [x] __setWritable(boolean writable, boolean ownerOnly)__ -> boolean
+    - Sets the owner's or everybody's write permission for this abstract pathname.

 <hr>